Scanning

 Troubleshooting

-Stuck on “Bruteforcing keys… 0%”.
+• Stuck on “Bruteforcing keys… 0%”.
 GhostESP is testing dictionaries.
-Use the Skip button if you only need publicly readable blocks.
+On the ST25R3916 this is slower than on the PN532 because auth runs in software; switch the backend to pn532 or auto for faster dictionary attacks, or use the Skip button if you only need publicly readable blocks.

 FAQ

-Which keys does GhostESP try?
-Your User Keys list runs first, followed by bundled common keys and then the Flipper Zero Mifare Classic dictionary.
+• Which keys does GhostESP try?
+Your session keys and User Dictionary run first, followed by the embedded common keys, default keys, and then the fallback SD dictionary.